New York Disabled Veteran Benefits

 What it is: a handful of smaller but valuable programs — a burial allowance, veterans' cemeteries, a cash annuity for legally blind wartime veterans, and business preferences.

-1. For a combat-related death, the family member who paid funeral costs applies for the Supplemental Burial Allowance (up to $6,000) through veterans.ny.gov.
+1. For a combat-related death, the family member who paid funeral costs applies for the Supplemental Burial Allowance (up to $6,000) through the Dept. of Veterans' Services.

-2. If you are a legally blind wartime veteran (or un-remarried surviving spouse), contact the NYS Dept. of Veterans' Services to apply for the Blind Annuity and confirm the current annuity amount at the Blind Annuity page.
+2. If you are a legally blind wartime veteran (or un-remarried surviving spouse), contact the Dept. of Veterans' Services to apply for the Blind Annuity and confirm the current annuity amount.

 Who to call